BasicBlockchains/ECC/README.md

-# ECC
+# Basic Blockchains ECC

-ECC is a Python library for elliptic curve cryptography.
+BasicBlockchains_ECC is a Python library for elliptic curve cryptography.
+It has all NIST secp curves available by default and is suitable for use in a cryptographically secure blockchain.

 ## Installation